pythonnet/pythonnet.github.io/README.md

 ## Overloaded and Generic Methods

-While Python for .NET will generally be able to figure out the right version of an overloaded method to call automatically, there are cases where it is desirable to select a particular method overload explicitly.
+While Python.NET will generally be able to figure out the right version of an overloaded method to call automatically, there are cases where it is desirable to select a particular method overload explicitly.